Is Investing 3.4 Lacs in SAP HR Certification Worth It for a 26-Year-Old with 4 Years of HR Experience?

 samrobinsonhr

-After all the research I've done in the past few days, I could come to a conclusion regarding SAP HR.
+Dear All, After all the research I've done in the past few days, I have come to a conclusion regarding SAP HR.
 I have decided to pursue the SAP HR certification program at Genovate Bangalore.
 Most of the SAP HR personnel suggested Genovate because they provide better placement assistance even after the certification is obtained.
 I would like to thank CiteHR and its members for providing valuable inputs.

 Regards,